-The development of the company's business
+A. The development of the company's business

-The development of the business is described in more detail in section 2 - Activity and sustainable development report, to which reference is made.
-The development guidelines and provisional financial plan are included in the strategic plan, which is available on the ORES and ORES Assets websites.
+The development of the business is described in more detail in heading "2.
+Activity and sustainable development report", to which reference is made.

 In addition, it should be noted that at the end of the first half of 2024, the CWaPE decided to conduct an audit of the IT costs incurred by each of the Walloon DSOs, including ORES Assets, during the 2019-2023 regulatory period.
 Numerous exchanges took place and are continuing between ORES Assets and the CWaPE on this subject.